In This Article

-Probiotics have been shown to improve lipid panels by reducing cholesterol via a number of mechanisms.
+Probiotics have been shown to improve lipid panels reducing cholesterol naturally via a number of mechanisms.

 The best probiotic supplements for men are:

 - Vitamin Bounty Pro-50 contains 13 probiotic strings and 50 billion CFUs.
-Most probiotic supplements have 2-5 strains, so it packs a punch.
-Given that there are many different strains in the human gut, the more you can get in a supplement, the better chance you have of feeling a positive effect.
+Most probiotic supplements have 2–5 strains, so they pack a punch.
+Given that there are many different strains of bacteria in the human gut, the more you can get in a supplement, the better chance you have of feeling a positive effect.
 This supplement also contains fermented greens, which provide prebiotics to help the probiotics colonize.

 - LiveWell Labs PRO45 contains 45 billion live cultures and 11 varying strains.
 This product contains a large amount of Bifidobacterium lactic and Lactobacillus acidophilus, which have both been found to have gastrointestinal healing properties.LiveWell is made in an NSF0 certified facility, which means its ingredients have been tested with a more intense process compared to traditional requirements for testing.

 The gut microbiome has also been a topic of conversation for the treatment of prostate cancer, opening the possibility that probiotics could be helpful with the metabolism of various cancer-drugs and the overall response to prostate cancer treatment.